The EPA 15-lb Threshold: What Changed on January 1, 2026

 Frequently Asked Questions

-When does the EPA 15-lb threshold take effect?
+When did the EPA 15-lb threshold take effect?

 Does the 15-lb rule apply to residential AC systems?